onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ![image](https://github.com/user-attachments/assets/a66883cb-b531-4758-bdec-1205aa319622)<br>
 _Installation wizard displaying the license agreement that must be accepted to proceed with the forwarder installation._

-For the username field, create a username of your choice (e.g., "splunk\_service").
+For the username field, create a username of your choice (e.g., "admin").
 For the password, leave it set to **'Generate random password'** for security.

 ![image](https://github.com/user-attachments/assets/ea5b8e0c-4e90-4d79-b8d6-04dd5df640d9)<br>
 _Service account configuration showing username creation and automatic password generation for the Splunk service._